This Is What Makes the Magic Eraser So Magical

 If you’ve ever used a Magic Eraser to help you clean, you know how amazing the product is.
 It can be used to remove dirt, grime, and unwanted scratches and scuffs in the bathroom, kitchen, living room, and any other room (or surface) you have in your house.
 Scuff marks on the mudroom wall?
 Gone!
 Coffee-mug rings on the white kitchen table that you thought were there to stay?
 Clean!
 Magic Erasers can be, well, magic…but before you go crazy, check out these 10 things you should never do with a Magic Eraser.

 So, how does a tiny white sponge that functions with a little bit of water added to it work so well?
 What’s the magic that goes into a Magic Eraser?
 It comes down to one powerful ingredient.

 The main ingredient in the Magic Eraser is melamine foam, which is made of carbon, hydrogen, and nitrogen.
 This foam is an effective sponge-like material.
 The combination of hard and soft structures within the “sponge” is what makes the magic.
 Melamine foam is harder than what makes up most stains, but it’s softer than most of the surfaces those stains are on.
 This allows the Magic Eraser to remove stains without scratching the surface underneath or around the stain.

 Ever notice how a Magic Eraser sort of disintegrates as you scrub?
 Its sponge-like cell structure is delicate enough that it wears off on the durable layer under the stain.
 In other words, the scrubbing of the sponge loosens the dirt, while its open-cell structure soaks up and grabs the grime.
-Want to get your house sparkling clean in less time?
-Check out these speed-cleaning tips and top products that will save you hours of cleaning each week.
+Want to get every part of your house sparkling clean?
+Try these surprising ways to use a Magic Eraser sponge.

-And in case you’re still skeptical, read this review on the Mr. Clean website:
+If you’re a little skeptical about how well this product really works, read this review on the Mr. Clean website: